digris/doc-openbroadcast-platform/source/application/library/index.rst

 Track form
 ===========

-The track form allows to add or change information for a track.
+The track form allows to edit the track information.

 After editing the information, click on **SAVE** to confirm the changes or on **CANCEL** to undo the changes and reset the form.